merrillpaul/oauth_example/README.md

  `
  `mongo> db.createUser(user);`
  `exit`
+* repeat the above for tokenstoredb_US and tokenstoredb_FR
 * Test the login with user
 `$ mongo tokenstoredb -u tokenstore_user -p`
 * On higher env, its recommended to use replicaSets.
 Research that option if needed and modify the mongo-uri in application.yml